jgclark/NotePlan-tools/README.md

 # NotePlan Tools
-`npTools.rb` is a Ruby script that adds funationality to the [NotePlan app](https://noteplan.co/).
-Particularly when run frequently, this provides a more flexible system of repeating tasks, allows for due dates to be expressed as offsets which allows for templates, and moves or files items from Daily files to Note files.
-It incorporates an ealier script to 'clean' or tidy up NotePlan's data files.
+`npTools.rb` is a Ruby script that adds functionality to the [NotePlan app](https://noteplan.co/).
+Particularly when run frequently, this provides a more flexible system for repeating tasks, allows for due dates to be expressed as offsets which allows for templates, and moves or files items from Daily files to Note files.
+It incorporates an earlier script to 'clean' or tidy up NotePlan's data files.

 Each time the script runs, it: